 Furthermore, if you want to develop the Python packages, some additional packages should be installed:

-- pytest: simple powerful testing with Python. - lifelines: support testing for survival analysis. - Sphinx: develop the Python documentation. - sphinx-rtd-theme: "Read the Docs" theme for Sphinx.
+• pytest: simple powerful testing with Python.

+- lifelines: support testing for survival analysis. - Sphinx: develop the Python documentation. - sphinx-rtd-theme: "Read the Docs" theme for Sphinx. - sphinix-gallery: develop the gallery of Python examples.